TEN DAYS CYCLING – from €1,420

-- Day Nine: we ride south-west across a gentler landscape towards the monastery at Flor da Rosa and the old farming town of Crato before reaching Alter do Chão (with another small castle) where we stay in another old convent.
+- Day Nine: we ride south-west across a gentler landscape towards the monastery at Flor da Rosa and the old farming town of Crato, visiting one of the area’s biggest Neolithic tombs, before reaching Alter do Chão (with another small castle) where we stay in another old convent.
 71km

 - Day Ten: there are a few small hills as we continue south-west via the old town of Avis to the small country town of Pavia, where we spend the night at a lovely rural tourism property.
 56km

 - Day Eleven: our route climbs very gently towards the ruined castle at Arraiolos, a picturesque small town also famed for its carpets, woven here since the 13th century.
 Continuing south we can either take a direct route back to Évora or a longer route, with a chance to visit the impressive standing stones of Os Almendres.
 65km

-- Day Twelve (Thursday): morning transfer back to Lisbon airport
+- Day Twelve (Thursday): morning transfer by bus or train back to Lisbon airport

 *Please note: the exact itinerary may change depending on accommodation availability and other similar factors.

 - 11 nights bed and breakfast (based on two people sharing a twin or double room) in a good hotel or guest house

-- evening meal – typically three courses with house wine or beer and coffee**
+- evening meal – typically two or three courses with house wine or beer and coffee*

 - support vehicle to carry luggage etc (and emergency transport)**

-- transfers to and from Lisbon airport on Days One and Twelve if required****
+- transfers to and from Lisbon on Days One and Twelve***

 - experienced guide to ride with you****